For Now... It’s a Wrap

 And we still need to find out where your individual SC state senator and representative stand (again, good information to know before November elections!).
 You can check that out on our House and Senate Scorecards, and get the contact info you need to confirm.
 Should we come back next year, knowing who’s for as well as who's against us will put us further ahead.

 We can all be proud of the work we’ve done and the progress we’ve made.
 So let’s give ourselves a pat on the back, each other a virtual hug, take a deep breath, and STAY HOME to get over this horrible virus.
 We certainly are all in this together.

 Wouldn’t you like to have access to the local legislators who have the most influence in your everyday life?
-Well … let me make some introductions.
+Well … turns out there's a list.
+Let me make some introductions.

 In South Carolina, each of its 46 counties have legislators within their boundaries that form that county's Legislative Delegation.
-Some are large, like Charleston and Greenville with 22 legislators.
+Some are large, like Charleston and Greenville with 22 legislators each.
 Others are small, like Newberry with only two.
-And some legislators overlap into other counties (to look up your county’s Legislative Delegation, click here.)
+And some legislators overlap into other counties.

 These elected officials make decisions that affect you directly.
 They work together because they have the shared interest of their particular county.
 They also present a manageable subset of legislators that you can contact with your specific concerns.
 And in the case of the ERA, working within the delegation allows you to expand your reach beyond an individual legislator to influence a larger audience.

 As far as contact, our Legislator Outreach walks you through some different methods.
 Larger delegations are perfect for a Postcard Party while smaller ones can be contacted individually.
 And since most delegations hold periodic public meetings, you also have the opportunity to testify in public (sign-up is usually required ahead of time so check your county for those dates).